 Also look for any branches that may be touching or rubbing together, as this can create a spot for disease to fester.
 If your shrub roses have been around for a while, it can be beneficial to remove some of the older growth.
 This will open up the interior to improve air circulation as well as promote fresh new growth from the base.
 Since shrub roses are generally repeat bloomers, it is best to continually deadhead old blossoms to encourage rebloom.

 Rosa rugosa 'Hansa' bears red-violet, cupped blooms packed with many clove-scented petals.
 An early, abundant flowering is followed by repeat bloom later in the season.
 The plant exhibits many traits of its rugosa heritage: disease resistance, thorniness, and extreme cold hardiness.
 It grows 5 feet tall.
 Zones 4-9

 Home Run rose

-Rosa 'WEKcisbako' shows single, bright-red blooms that open to reveal gold stamens, with the deepest color occurring in cold temperatures.
+Rosa 'Wekcisbako' shows single, bright red blooms that open to reveal gold stamens.
+The deepest color occurs in cold temperatures.
 A quick repeat bloomer, the plant requires light shaping to train its strong shoots.
 It is extremely resistant both to black spot and powdery mildew.
 The rounded plant grows 4 feet tall and wide.
 Zones 4-9